CommReteris/ansible-debootstrap/README.md

-# debootstrap debian on native encrypted zfs through ansible
+# debootstrap Debian / Ubuntu / Pop!
+OS on Native Encrypted zfs through Ansible

-This role will allow you to bootstrap a system over SSH using ansible.
-Typical applications include remote installing via bootable thumb drive or PXE boot or installing virtual machines using the host system.
-The author personally uses this for all his Debian installation needs.
+This role will allow you to bootstrap a system running from a Live-USB/PXE boot over SSH using ansible.
+The author personally uses this for all his Debian-based distribution installation needs.

 ## Features
 * **Your own partition layout**: You can choose your own partition layout
-* **ZFS** is supported, even/especially as a root device
-* **Encryption**: Support for native zfs encryption (it is strongly suggested you use ansible-vault here)
+* Designed with root-on-native-encrypted-**ZFS** in mind
-* **zfsbootmanager**: boot with refind/zbm (see: https://github.com/zbm-dev/zfsbootmenu)
+* Boot with **rEFIind** & **zfsbootmanager** (see: https://github.com/zbm-dev/zfsbootmenu)

 ## Limitations
-* You can't have the same names for ZFS pools and crypto devices
-* requires a /boot and BIOS boot partition for encrypted / ZFS
+* I suck at testing

 ## Supported distributions
 * Debian
-  * Stretch (untested)
-  * Buster (untested)
   * Bullseye
   * Bookworm
 * Ubuntu
-  * bionic (18.04 LTS) (untested)
-  * disco (19.04) (untested)
-  * eoan (19.10) **requires debootstrap 1.0.115** (untested)
   * hirsute
   * impish
+  * Pop!
+OS 21.04 & 21.10

-Minor modifications will likely make it possible to install newer and perhaps older versions as well, or even other Debian based distributions.
+Minor modifications will likely make it possible to install newer and older versions as well, or even other Debian based distributions.
 There are some sanity checks executed, depending on lists in vars/main.yml, so you would need to add the distribution codename there.
 Pull requests welcome.